ANSI colors aren't processed correctly

 #5 Updated by Francisco Del Roio about 1 year ago

 I was thinking so much about this issue.
 Initially I thought that the process of taking ANSI codes needed to be just at client in Client.applicationDataReceived, but this approach could be problematic and would lead to so much code complexity.

 I'll try to play again with the ANSI extension and see if I can fix those problems.

 OFF-TOPIC: What is your timezone?
 Please tell me when you have some time to chat.

-#6 Updated by Vincent Le Goff 10 months ago
+#6 Updated by Vincent Le Goff about 1 year ago

 I would prefer editing the ANSI extension if possible, since extensions are here for that, though I agree it could be somewhere else.
 This has the advantage to not slow down CocoMUD in non-rich text window (which is the advisable setting for accessibility if you don't care about the colors).
 I know regexes aren't that fast, but I don't know if you really can tell the difference with the way the extension uses them.
 Of course, if you find something more optimized, this would be great altogether.

 I'm in GMT + 1, so any time this afternoon (for me) would be okay (it's about 1:30 PM right now).
 I will have to pause in 4 hours, since I have a meeting on another topic, but apart from that, you can just tell me what works for you.